Explainable Equivariant Neural Networks for Particle Physics: PELICAN: Introduction

-\paragraph{$W$-boson 4-momentum reconstruction with PELICAN} We train a PELICAN model using a custom dataset~\cite{btW6} of fully-hadronic top decays to reconstruct the full 4-momentum of the intermediate $W$-bosons.
-Specifically, PELICAN uses 4-momenta of the top quark jet constituents as inputs.
-PELICAN performs favorably in reconstructing the full $W$ momentum when compared with the Johns Hopkins (JH) top tagger~\cite{Kaplan:2008ie}, which produces $W$ candidates for the subset of jets that pass its tagging.
-PELICAN achieves better $p_T$, mass, and angular resolutions on JH top-tagged jets -- and achieves comparable resolutions to the JH tagger even when evaluated on the full dataset.
+\paragraph{$W$-boson 4-momentum reconstruction with PELICAN} We train a PELICAN model using a custom dataset~\cite{btW6} of fully-hadronic top-quark decays to reconstruct the full 4-momentum of the intermediate $W$-bosons using only the list of 4-momenta of the top quark jet constituents as inputs.
+PELICAN performs favorably in reconstructing the full $W$-boson momentum when compared with the Johns Hopkins (JH) top tagger~\cite{Kaplan:2008ie}, which identifies $W$-boson candidates for the subset of jets that pass its tagging.
+PELICAN achieves better transverse momentum ($p_T$), mass, and angular resolutions on JH top-tagged jets and achieves comparable resolutions to the JH tagger even when evaluated on the full dataset.
 Additionally, we train a PELICAN model to reconstruct the 4-momentum of only the products of the $W\rightarrow q q'$ decay which are contained within the jet.
-We discuss differences in performance and effects of this choice in reconstruction targets in Section~\ref{Wreco}.
+We discuss differences in performance and effects of this choice in reconstruction targets in \secref{Wreco}.

-\paragraph{$W$-boson mass reconstruction with PELICAN} Mass reconstruction is a common particle physics analysis task, and any reconstruction algorithm should be robust and relatively free of bias.
-In Section~\ref{Wmass} we discuss the nuances of PELICAN mass reconstruction targeting the $W$-bosons in the above-mentioned dataset~\cite{btW6} as an example.
+\paragraph{$W$-boson mass reconstruction with PELICAN} Particle mass reconstruction is a common particle physics analysis task, and any reconstruction algorithm should be robust and relatively free of bias.
+In \secref{Wmass} we discuss the nuances of PELICAN mass reconstruction targeting the $W$-bosons in the above-mentioned dataset~\cite{btW6} as an example.
 The results show that eliminating bias in the underlying dataset is required to produce an unbiased final algorithm.
-In the case of $W$ mass reconstruction, this is achieved by training PELICAN on a dataset with multiple values of $m_W$.
+In the case of $W$-boson mass ($m_W$) reconstruction, this is achieved by training PELICAN on a dataset with a range of values of $m_W$.